What are Enclosures?

-In many applications, the fluid to be measured is a liquid that is in need of freeze protection.
-Other applications include a gas that could also contain water vapor.
+The fluid to be measured may be a liquid in need of freeze protection. or a gas that could also contain water vapor.
 It is important to keep the gas above the dew point of the water to avoid having condensation form in the impulse lines running from the process to the enclosure, as this could bias the measurement.

 What is a Swagelok Enclosure Audit?

 Swagelok audits enclosures by examining the enclosure construction and qualifying its components individually and as a whole.
-Referencing industry standards and expertise, inspection includes but is not limited to the following:
+Referencing industry standards and expertise, inspection includes:

 - Organization and categorization of all required enclosures